isomerpages/mlaw-corp/news/press-releases/_posts/2018-10-04-Extension-of-Protections-for-Borrowers-of-Licensed-Moneylenders-to-Foreigners-Residing-in-Singapore.md

 ---
-layout: post
-title: Extension of Protections for Borrowers of Licensed Moneylenders to Foreigners Residing in Singapore
+title: 'Extension of Protections for Borrowers of Licensed Moneylenders to Foreigners Residing in Singapore'
 permalink: /news/press-releases/extension-of-aggregate-loan-caps-for-singaporeans-to-all-foreigners
-breadcrumbs: Press Releases
+breadcrumbs: 'Press Releases'
-collection_name: news

 ---

 4 Oct 2018 Posted in [Press releases](/news/press-releases)